-- Home prices have stabilised and modestly started to increase in most of the Nordic countries.
-Norwegian home prices have developed better than their Nordic counterparts and rose by 6.4% in 2024 - Monetary policy has become less restrictive in most of the Nordics which should support a recovery in home prices - Transaction volumes are picking up from low levels.
-However, imbalances remain, and the higher-than-normal supply of homes suggests the markets can absorb a higher demand without sharp price increases - Households' credit growth have turned positive in all the Nordic countries.
-Credit growth is expected to increase as central banks continue to lower their policy rates
+- Home prices have stabilised, but developments have been mixed since the new year.
+Norwegian home prices have developed better than their Nordic counterparts and rose by 7.0% year-on-year in March 2025 - Monetary policy has become less restrictive in most of the Nordic countries and should support a recovery in home prices - Transaction volumes are continuing to normalise.
+However, the higher-than-normal supply of homes suggests that the market can absorb higher demand without sharp price increases - Households' credit growth has turned positive in all the Nordic countries except for Finland